-The procedure for all teachers covered by this Agreement shall include:
+The procedure for all teachers licensed staff covered by this Agreement shall be set forth in the District Professional Development and a.

-- a.
 A conference which includes but is not limited to the establishment of performance goals for the teacher based on the job description and performance standards.
 Said conference shall be held at the beginning of each evaluation cycle.
 In the case of a teacher employed by the District the previous year, goals suggested by the administrator shall be based upon areas identified for growth in the most recent evaluation.
 This process may begin at any point subsequent to the completion of the final evaluation.
 District and/or staff developed building goals may be assigned as individual goals by an administrator if previous evaluations have indicated the teacher is not regularly meeting the(se) goal(s).
 The goals shall normally be developed jointly by the teacher and administrator.
-In the event there is disagreement, the goals shall be determined by the Assistant Superintendent. - b.
-The minimum number of scheduled observations per cycle for permanent and probationary teachers shall be the number prescribed by Oregon Statute. - c.
-At least one observation shall be preceded by a pre-observation conference and a post-observation conference to be held within five (5) working days following the observation.
-In the event multiple observations are scheduled, the postobservation conference shall be held within five (5) working days following the last observation.
+In the event there is disagreement, the goals shall be determined by the Assistant Superintendent.